1Password/scim-examples/beta/docker/README.md

 # [Beta] Deploy 1Password SCIM Bridge using Docker Swarm

 This example describes how to deploy 1Password SCIM Bridge as a [stack](https://docs.docker.com/engine/swarm/stack-deploy/) using [Docker Swarm](https://docs.docker.com/engine/swarm/key-concepts/#what-is-a-swarm).
-The stack includes two [services](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/) (one each for the SCIM bridge container and the required Redis cache), a [Docker secret](https://docs.docker.com/engine/swarm/secrets/) for the `scimsession` credentials, a [Docker config](https://docs.docker.com/engine/swarm/configs/) for configuring Redis, and optional secrets and configuration required only for customers integrating with Google Workspace.
+The stack includes two [services](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/) (one each for the SCIM bridge container and the required Redis cache), a [Docker secret](https://docs.docker.com/engine/swarm/secrets/) for the `scimsession` credentials, and optional secrets and configuration required only for customers integrating with Google Workspace.

 ## In this folder